-The Meraga is a medium to large tree that can grow up to 64 m tall, often with a fluted or latticed trunk.
+The Adina eurhyncha is a medium to large tree that can grow up to 30 m tall, often with a fluted or latticed trunk.
 Its wood is used for general construction and as firewood and the stems are used as pillars.

-The Meraga is found naturally in undisturbed to slightly disturbed (open) mixed dipterocarp and swamp forests up to 900 m in altitude, usually on hillsides and ridges with sandy soils.
+The Adina eurhyncha is found naturally in undisturbed to slightly disturbed (open) mixed dipterocarp and swamp forests up to 900 m in altitude, usually on hillsides and ridges with sandy soils.
 In secondary forests, it is usually present as a pre-disturbance remnant.
-It occurs in Peninsular Malaysia, Singapore, Sumatra and Borneo (Sarawak, Brunei, Sabah and East Kalimantan).
+It occurs in Sumatra, Peninsular Malaysia, Singapore, and Borneo.
 Its conservation status in Singapore is Vulnerable.